nsidc/polarstereo-reformat/README.md

 ### NSIDC Brightness Temperature Data Sets (nsidc0001 and nsidc0080)

-The nc2bin_tb.py `python` script converts [DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures, Version 6](https://nsidc.org/data/nsidc-0001) and [Near-Real-Time DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures, Version 2](https://nsidc.org/data/nsidc-0080) NetCDF data to the original binary format used in earlier versions.
+The nc2bin_tb.py `python` script converts [DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures, Version 6](https://nsidc.org/data/nsidc-0001) and [Near-Real-Time DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures, Version 2](https://nsidc.org/data/nsidc-0080) netCDF data to the original binary format used in earlier versions.

-The script takes the path to an NetCDF file as an argument and produces binary files corresponding to data from each passive microwave channel (e.g., `n19h`, `s91v`) contained in the NetCDF file.
+The script takes the path to an netCDF file as an argument and produces binary files corresponding to data from each passive microwave channel (e.g., `n19h`, `s91v`) contained in the netCDF file.

 Each script produces outputs in a directory provided as the second command-line argument or in the directory `./extracted_bins` if no directory name is provided.

 #### Python script

-Requires `netcdf4` python library.
+Requires `netCDF4` python package.

 ```
 $ python nc2bin_tb.py /path/to/existing/netcdf/NSIDC0001_TB_PS_N12.5km_20080101_v6.0.nc